 Modified aircraft jet engines manufactured by the division are being used in ground installations to generate electricity and operate compressors which pump gas through long pipe lines.
 Other units are being developed to power ships and hydrofoils.
-The division employs about 41,000 persons and has its headquarters in East-Hartford, Connecticut.
+The division employs about 46,000 persons and has its headquarters in East Hartford, Connecticut.

-United Aircraft Corporation, Pratt & Whitney Aircraft's parent corporation, also has five other operating divisions.
-Hamilton Standard designs and manufacturers aircraft propellers and environmental controls for aircraft and space use.
+United Aircraft Corporation, Pratt & Whitney Aircraft's parent corporation, also has six other operating divisions.
+Hamilton Standard designs and manufactures aircraft propellers and environmental controls for aircraft and space use.
 Sikorsky Aircraft is the world's leading designer and builder of helicopters.
-The Norden Division produces many electronic products for defense and aerospace.
+The Norden division produces many electronic products for defense and aerospace.
 United Aircraft Corporate Systems Center carries out research, development, and study in a number of areas of space technology.
 United Technology Center is developing solid propellant rocket engines, principally the first-stage boosters of the Titan III-C space launch vehicle.
+The Vector division designs and manufactures electronic telemetering systems and equipment for aircraft, missiles, space probes, and manned aircraft.